-I procrastinated over Flynn’s for weeks, ever since he told me he wanted to be LEGO Lord Vampyre.
-This costume sat in the too hard basket and I was left scrambling today to get it made in time for the annual Fox 5 San Diego homemade costume segment tomorrow morning … if you are in San Diego, tune in around 8am.
+I procrastinated over Flynn’s for weeks, after he told me he wanted to be LEGO Lord Vampyre.
+This costume sat in the too-hard basket and I was left scrambling today to get it made in time for the annual Fox 5 San Diego homemade costume segment tomorrow morning … if you are in San Diego, tune in around 8am.

-I don’t know why I put off doing this costume though, I won’t pretend it was easy, because there was a bit of trial and error, but I was able to whip it up in about 6 hours.
+I don’t know why I put off doing this costume though, I won’t pretend it was easy, because there was a bit of trial and error, but I was able to put it together in about 6 hours.